japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 `lookupFunction` finds a function by `name`.

-For a function with no database defined that exists in <<functionRegistry, FunctionRegistry>>, `lookupFunction` requests `FunctionRegistry` to link:spark-sql-FunctionRegistry.adoc#lookupFunction[find the function] (by its unqualified name, i.e. with no database).
+For a function with no database defined that exists in <<functionRegistry, FunctionRegistry>>, `lookupFunction` requests `FunctionRegistry` to spark-sql-FunctionRegistry.md#lookupFunction[find the function] (by its unqualified name, i.e. with no database).

 If the `name` function has the database defined or does not exist in `FunctionRegistry`, `lookupFunction` uses the fully-qualified function `name` to check if the function exists in <<functionRegistry, FunctionRegistry>> (by its fully-qualified name, i.e. with a database).

 For other cases, `lookupFunction` requests <<externalCatalog, ExternalCatalog>> to find the function and <<loadFunctionResources, loads its resources>>.
-It then <<createTempFunction, creates a corresponding temporary function>> and link:spark-sql-FunctionRegistry.adoc#lookupFunction[looks up the function] again.
+It then <<createTempFunction, creates a corresponding temporary function>> and spark-sql-FunctionRegistry.md#lookupFunction[looks up the function] again.

 [NOTE]
 ====
 `lookupFunction` is used when:

-* `ResolveFunctions` logical resolution rule is <<spark-sql-Analyzer-ResolveFunctions.adoc#apply, executed>> (and resolves <<spark-sql-Expression-UnresolvedGenerator.adoc#, UnresolvedGenerator>> or <<spark-sql-Expression-UnresolvedFunction.adoc#, UnresolvedFunction>> expressions)
+* `ResolveFunctions` logical resolution rule is <<spark-sql-Analyzer-ResolveFunctions.md#apply, executed>> (and resolves <<spark-sql-Expression-UnresolvedGenerator.md#, UnresolvedGenerator>> or <<spark-sql-Expression-UnresolvedFunction.md#, UnresolvedFunction>> expressions)

-* `HiveSessionCatalog` is requested to link:hive/HiveSessionCatalog.adoc#lookupFunction0[lookupFunction0]
+* `HiveSessionCatalog` is requested to hive/HiveSessionCatalog.md#lookupFunction0[lookupFunction0]
 ====

 === [[lookupRelation]] Finding Relation (Table or View) in Catalogs -- `lookupRelation` Method